 Wageningen University and the National Institute for Public Health and the Environment (RIVM) launched Tekenradar.nl in spring 2012.
-Tekenradar.nl provides a ten-day forecast of tick activity level in the Netherlands.
-The higher the activity level, the higher the chance on a tick bite and the more important it is to check for tick bites after the visit.
-In addition, Tekenradar.nl allows people, that have been bitten by a tick, to participate in a research to tick bites and Lyme disease.
-People can report a tick bite or an erythema migrans (red ring) and are asked to send in the tick for analysis.
-With our analysis we hope to determine what the risk is of getting ill after a tick bite.
+Tekenradar.nl allows people, that have been bitten by a tick, to participate in research to tick bites and Lyme disease.
+People can report a tick bite or an erythema migrans (red ring).
+With this analysis the team hope to determine what the risk is of getting ill after a tick bite.

 - Providing state of the art information on the expected activity level of ticks in The Netherlands.
 We expect that more people will show improved preventive behavior.

 - Increasing knowledge on how often and under which conditions a tick bite or an erythema migrans leads to (severe) health problems due to Lyme disease, and how often long-lasting problems develop.